BIGWORDSSCAREME/inatbot/README.md

 move the inatbot file to wherever.
 You could put it on your desktop or another folder or wherever you want.
 And now if you double-click it, it should just open without having to use the terminal or anything.

+If you need any help with this, just email me.
+It may look like a lot but I can do this in two minutes so it is really not a problem.

 ## Other stuff

 takes research grade images from inaturalist and puts them on your screen for you to ID.
 Enter the names of species, then press enter.
 For studying/learning to ID stuff